 - What’s the tiniest thing that you could do that would make a difference?
-What is the most radical thing that you could do?
+What’s the most radical thing that you could do?

 If you’d like to make a textile panel, you are now ready to design this.
-You can make as many panels as you like !
-If you prefer, you could make one to mourn the passing of a species or the destruction of a place instead.
+You can make as many panels as you like!
+If you’d prefer, you could make one to mourn the passing of a species or the destruction of a place instead.

 Don’t forget to tell other people about what you’ve done.
-You might inspire them to join in, celebrating what we love and making changes for love’s sake.
+You might inspire them to join in, celebrating what we love and making change for love’s sake.

 Here is a short guided meditation which may help you, or a group of people, to reflect on these questions .
 As well as following the links on this website, you can also print key guidance about making textile panels for the project.

 You may prefer to join an introductory workshop or a longer course, offered by Woodbrooke or others.
 Have a look at our Events page to see what’s coming up.

 Another possibility is to organise or run an event locally or for a particular community.

-If you would like us to help with an event, please email us at email@example.com, or for Quaker groups please email learning@Woodbrooke.org.uk.
+If you would like us to help with an event, please email us, or for Quaker groups, please email Woodbrooke.